 Canmore is the more liveable town with two large grocery stores, drug store, Canadian Tire, and more independent retailers.
 Many also prefer the food scene in Canmore as it geared towards locals and Calgarians.
 Downtown Canmore is popular on summer weekends, but it’s much more manageable with far fewer crowds.
 If you want a low key vibe than Canmore is a great choice.
 Also if you like to self cater Canmore is where you can find a number of apartment rentals on Airbnb.

 Aparthotel that has a kitchen so you can do all your own cooking (eating out in Canmore can become expensive).
 Also has a hot tub on the roof and is only 18 km from Banff.

 Solara Resort – Bellstar Hotels & Resorts

 This is a really good budget option for exploring Canmore.
-Also each booking offers free breakfast in bed!
+Also, each booking offers free breakfast in bed!
 They have the best location right in the center of downtown and along the Policeman’s Boardwalk.
 It’s a converted motel and all of the rooms are modern and up to date.

 Plan Your Trip to Canmore: